prosyslab/flip/README.md

 <project>   <case>  <rank of fault>
 ...
 ```
+If you want to reproduce a specific benchmark with given data, you can execute with `-p` and `-c` arguments.

 ## Reproducing the experiments for approximated oracle with different thresholds (Table 5, 6)